digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/daml-ha-overview.rst

 Overview
 ########

+**High Availability** (HA) is the elimination of single points of failure to ensure that applications continue to operate when a component they depend on, such as a server, fails.

-To summarize, HA for Daml solutions focuses on the following components running in separate processes:
+HA for Daml solutions focuses on the following components running in separate processes:

 * Participant nodes: